 For the last few years I have been a UX mentor to some great adepts in Stockholm.
 When I was first asked to do this I accepted without really reflecting on what being a mentor meant – I have never had an official mentor myself but was just happy to help.
 I have found the experience to be extremely beneficial […]

 Anyone that knows me, knows I am a large proponent of User Research in the Product Development process.

 Meeting Users is the single most valuable activity any product team can do.
 Period.

 I am lucky since I work with a great team that values User Research as much as I do.
 In most cases when we research I always have the ‘my’ […]

 I sometimes get lost in Agile projects.

 I understand the Agile philosophy but from a design perspective I find it lacking.
 Very often, I miss the ‘Big picture’.
 Looking back, I have done many good designs that have ended up being realised as a bit of a ‘Homer mobile’ in the end.
-I blame myself, but the system has played its […]
+I blame myself, but […]

 Recently I have been eating dog food.